-Students who think they are being stalked are encouraged to access the resources of the Sexual Assault and Violence Prevention (SAVP) program and are entitled to the same rights as outlined in Part K, II N. All incidents of stalking will be taken seriously.
+Students who think they are being stalked are encouraged to access the resources of the Support, Advocacy, & Violence Prevention (SAVP) program and are entitled to the same rights as outlined in Part K, II N. All incidents of stalking will be taken seriously.
 When the stalker is anonymous, the college will investigate as thoroughly as possible using all available resources.

 Stalking occurs when a person engages in a course of conduct directed toward another person and knows or should reasonably know that such conduct is likely to alarm, harass, or cause reasonable fear of harm or injury in that person, or in a third party.
 The feared harm of injury may be to physical, emotional, or mental health, personal safety, property, education, or employment.
 Stalking may include, but is not limited to, unwanted visual or physical proximity to a person, repeatedly conveying oral or written threats, extorting money or valuables, implicitly threatening physical conduct, or any combination of these behaviors directed at or toward a person.
 All incidents of stalking will be taken seriously.
 When the stalker is anonymous, the college will investigate as thoroughly as possible using all available resources.
 The following are some examples of stalking type behavior:

 - Unwelcome communication, including, but not limited to: face-to-face, telephone, voice message, electronic mail, written letter, and/or contact; unwelcome gifts or flowers, etc.

 - Gaining unauthorized access to personal, medical, financial, and/or other identifying information, including, but not limited to: access by computer network, mail, telephone, or written communication